EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/mlas_tutorial.md

 multi-level GP and find a new design point (or batch of points) that will best improve the fit of the multi-level GP.
 In contrast to the single level case, we also need to determine the particular GP level for the new design point (or points), which determines the simulator run(s) required.
+To help us do this, the associated cost of running each level weighs the sampling criterion.

 This tutorial will show you how to: